[Event Report] 2021 Sustainable City Forum & Eco-mobility & Eco-logistics Report Launch 活動報導：2021「永續城市論壇」暨「生態交通＆生態物流報告書」發表

 IKEA has an ongoing mission to reduce the environmental impact of the production of goods and services.
 Given that products have to be shipped from suppliers to distribution centers and then to customers, the company is also looking for new ways to innovate and reduce CO2 emissions of its logistics operations by working directly with suppliers, governments, and other partners.
 IKEA is investing in ways to reduce the emissions of all aspects of shipping, by sea and land.
 Overall, the goal is to reduce emissions by 70% per shipment by 2030.

-(L-R) LCI Director Sammy Su, ICDI CEO Camyale Chao, ECCT CEO Freddie Hoeglund, Taoyuan Mayor Cheng Wen-tsan, Taoyuan Protection Bureau DG Dr. Lu Li-the, ECCT Vice Chairman Giuseppe Izzo
+(L-R) LCI Director Sammy Su, ICDI CEO Camyale Chao, ECCT CEO Freddie Hoeglund, Taoyuan Mayor Cheng Wen-tsan, Taoyuan Protection Bureau DG Dr. Lu Li-teh, ECCT Vice Chairman Giuseppe Izzo

 The event was concluded by remarks from Chiu Junn-ming, who reiterated that Taoyuan will be implementing many of the products and technologies discussed at the forum to improve eco-mobility and eco-logistics all over Taoyuan.

-Taoyuan Environment Protection Bureau DG Dr. Lu Li-the (L1), ICRT General Manager Tim Berge (R2), Head of Secretariat, Taoyuan City Gov. Yen Tze-chieh (R1)
+(L-R) Taoyuan Environment Protection Bureau DG Dr. Lu Li-teh, ICDI CEO Camyale Chao, Taoyuan Mayor Cheng Wen-tsan, LCI Director Sammy Su, ICRT General Manager Tim Berge, Taoyuan City Gov. Head of Secretariat Yen Tze-chieh